codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

     public void onBitmapLoaded(Bitmap bitmap, Picasso.LoadedFrom from) {
         // Calculate the image ratio of the loaded bitmap float ratio = (float) bitmap.getHeight() / (float) bitmap.getWidth();
-        ivImage.setHeightRatio(ratio);
-        ivImage.setImageBitmap(bitmap);
+        // Set the ratio for the image ivImage.setHeightRatio(ratio);
+        // Load the image into the view ivImage.setImageBitmap(bitmap);
     }
 }
 ```

+Now the staggered grid of images should render as expected.

 ### Showing ProgressBar with Picasso